Pike3842/FBLA-project/README.md

 Commenting on the project about the errors can also help fix the bugs

 ## Known bugs
-Sometimes sprites may randomly appear in different areas every once and a while, so please disregard that part of the game...
+Sometimes sprites may randomly appear in different areas every once and a while, so please disregard that part of the game and will be fixed...

 ## Confusions
 If you click the "sell one item" button and the text bar will not go away, just type something random and it will dissapear, it is not a bug...